TheDon7777/MarketSentimentAI/README.md

 *   Improve error handling and user feedback within the UI.
 *   Refine AI prompts for even more nuanced analysis.
 *   Package the project properly for easier distribution.
+*   Allow saving/loading portfolio data.
+*   Add more configuration options directly in the UI.

 ## Contributing 🤝